Nu-invariants of extra-twisted connected sums

-We still follow the route of computation for~$\bar\nu$ that we laid out in~\cite{CGN}.
+The initial steps of the computation of~$\bar\nu$ follow the path that we laid out in~\cite{CGN}.
 That is, we first write~$M=M_+\cup M_-$ and use the gluing formula of Bunke~\cite{BuGlu} and Kirk, Lesch~\cite{KiLe} to write~$\bar\nu(M,g)$ as a sum of the contributions~$\bar\nu(M_\pm,g)$ from the two pieces and a gluing term; see Theorem~\ref{Thm2a.1}.

-The gluing term contains two pieces of information.
+The gluing term consists of two pieces.
 The first is an integer contribution~$3m_\rho(L;N_+,N_-)$ that depends on the relative positions of the images of~$H^2(V_\pm)$ in~$H^2(\K)$, where~$\K$ is the K3 surface that appears as a factor of the cross-section at infinity of~$M_\pm$.
 If~$\thet\in(0,\pi)$ denotes the oriented angle between the exterior circles, which we call the \emph{gluing angle}, then the second contribution is~$-72\frac\rho\pi$, where~$\rho=\pi-2\thet$.
 If the gluing angle is an irrational multiple of~$\pi$, then this term will be irrational, too.

 In~\cite{CGN}, restricting attention to the case when both $\# \Gamma_\pm \leq 2$ ensured that both pieces have spectral symmetry, so that $\bar\nu(M_\pm,g) = 0$.
-Moreover, the gluing angle was forced to be a rational multiple of $\pi$ simply by the combinatorics of isometries of tori (see \S\ref{subsec:combinatorics}).
+Moreover, the gluing angle was forced to be an integer multiple of $\frac\pi{12}$, see also Remark~\ref{rem:SmallK}.
 However, if~$M_\pm$ is a twisted product~$(V_\pm\times S^1)/\Gamma_\pm$ and~$\#\Gamma_\pm\ge 3$, then the spectra of the relevant Dirac operators on~$M_\pm$ with respect to the appropriate boundary conditions are no longer necessarily symmetric.

 To compute the contribution~$\bar\nu(M_\pm,g)$, we consider an adiabatic limit by scaling the exterior circle factor to~$0$.
-By an adiabatic limit formula generalising both Dai's theorem for manifolds with boundary~\cite{Dai} and the formula for adiabatic limits of Seifert fibrations~\cite{Gorbi}, we see that the isolated fixpoints of the $\Gamma_\pm$-action on~$V_\pm$ contribute by generalised Dedekind sums~$D_\gamma(V)\in\Q$ introduced in Definition~\ref{Def2x.1} (Note that involutions on Calabi-Yau 3-folds cannot have isolated fixed points, consistent with the claim that the $\eta$-invariants vanish when $\#\Gamma_\pm \leq 2$).
+In Theorem~\ref{Thm5.1}, we state an adiabatic limit formula generalising both Dai's theorem for manifolds with boundary~\cite{Dai} and the formula for adiabatic limits of Seifert fibrations~\cite{Gorbi}.
+We see that the isolated fixpoints of the $\Gamma_\pm$-action on~$V_\pm$ contribute by generalised Dedekind sums~$D_\gamma(V)\in\Q$ introduced in Definition~\ref{Def2x.1} (note that involutions on Calabi-Yau 3-folds cannot have isolated fixed points, consistent with the claim that the \etainvts vanish when $\#\Gamma_\pm \leq 2$).